To start using DBEdit, create a workbook with the first connected worksheet.

 For example, it can use stored procedures in the context menu to get details:

-Also, you may see that the save button is disabled, but the yellow button is enabled.
+Also, you can see that the save button is disabled, but the yellow arrow button is enabled.

 This yellow button highlights that the table has a change handler, and DBEdit saves data immediately after the cell change.